Sagarika-Singh-99/indonesian_manhwa_translation/README.md

 ```
 ---

-## Pre-trained Models
-Training the models from scratch takes over **2 hours**.
-To save time, we have provided a pre-trained model that you can directly use.
-Please ensure the following files are available:

-1. **Object Detection Model**: Located at `weights/best.pt` in the Drive path referenced in the notebook.
-2. **Translation Model**: Located at `/content/drive/MyDrive/NLP_pro/final_trans_model`.(Please change the path according to your needs)

-If these files are missing or incorrectly configured, the notebook may fail to execute.

----

 ## File Path locations
-Please note that there are many files, please change the file path location accordingly.
+Please note that there are many files used in the code, please change the file path location accordingly.

 1. trained_model_path = ".../NLP_pro/yolo_training/manhwa_yolo_training_res2/weights/best.pt" : This contains the path to our fine-tuned Yolov5xu best.pt model for detecing speech bubbles.
 2. test_images_dir = ".../NLP_pro/manhwa_test_2" : This contains 11 images for running the model on.